collective/collective.regjsonify/README.rst

 =========

 The package came with a default set of know data types that cover common fields used in Plone registry.
-However this set can be not complete if you are saving in the registry an unknow custom type.
+However this set can be not complete if you are saving in the registry an unknown custom type.

-During export operation unknow types are ignored.
+During export operation unknown data are ignored.

 If you want to export other types you must manually provide the proper ``IJSONFieldDumper`` adapter: